R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 		Defaults	log_input, log_output
 		Defaults	iolog_dir="/var/log/sudo/"
 		Defaults	iolog_file="logs" (§)
-  		Defaults	logfile="/var/log/sudo/sudo.logs"
+  		Defaults	logfile="/var/log/sudo/sudo.logs" (§)
 		Defaults	requiretty
   		Defaults	secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"

 `badpass_message`: unfortunately, strict compliance with the project document bars the very colorful `Defaults   insults`!<br>
+`log_input, log_output`: every input and output action has to be archived.
-`log_input, log_output`: technically, we could list all the specs of this file into one single command, separated with commas.<br>
+- Technically, we could list all the specs of this file into one single command, separated with commas.

 `iolog_file`: path relative to `iolog_dir` where input and output streams will be recorded.<br>
 `logfile`: human-readable log file.<br>
 `requiretty` will only allow **sudo** commands coming out of a real tty terminal, not something like, say, a **cron** script (which we shall shortly prepare).<br>